 Next up was Ayutthaya, one of Thailand’s old capital cities.
 Located in the valley of the Chao Phraya River, the city was founded in 1350 by King U Thong, who went there to escape a smallpox outbreak in Lop Buri.
 Ayutthaya became the second Siamese capital after Sukhothai.
 Strewn with epic sized Buddhas, swaddled inContinue reading “Ayutthaya and endless Buddhas.”

 After getting all nostalgic over India I’ve decided to go back in time by a year and put up my pictures of Thailand too.
-We travelled there in December 2009, flying into Bangkok.
-We stayed at the New Siam Riverside (www.newsiam.net) on the bank of the Chao phraya River.
-It provided a much needed respiteContinue reading “Travels in Thailand”
+We travelled there in December 2009, flying into Bangkok via Hong Kong.
+Here’s a few snaps from the futuristic city of Hong Kong.
+A Blade Runner esque mix of towering highContinue reading “Travels in Asia – Hong Kong and Thailand”